 \section{Abstract}

 Can a mere next-token predictor faithfully model human intelligence?
-We crystallize this intuitive concern, which is fragmented in the literature.
+We crystallize this emerging concern {and correct popular misconceptions surrounding it, and advocate a simple multi-token objective}.
 As a starting point, we argue that the two often-conflated phases of next-token prediction --- autoregressive inference and teacher-forced training --- must be treated distinctly.
 The popular criticism that errors can compound during autoregressive inference, crucially assumes that teacher-forcing has learned an accurate next-token predictor.
 This assumption sidesteps a more deep-rooted problem we expose: in certain classes of tasks, teacher-forcing can simply fail to learn an accurate next-token predictor in the first place.
 We describe a general mechanism of how teacher-forcing can fail, and design a minimal planning task where both the Transformer and the Mamba architecture empirically fail in that manner --- remarkably, despite the task being straightforward to learn.
-We provide preliminary evidence that this failure can be resolved when training to predict multiple tokens in advance.
+Finally, we provide preliminary evidence that this failure can be resolved using \textit{teacherless} training, a simple modification using dummy tokens that predicts multiple tokens in advance.
 We hope this finding can ground future debates and inspire explorations beyond the next-token prediction paradigm.
 We make our code available under \url{https://github.com/gregorbachmann/Next-Token-Failures}